PratyushMalik/assignment2-docker/README.md

 ![](snips/hello-push.jpg)

 # Task 4 - Automate docker build and push to hub
+The final link to the docker image on docker hub is [here](https://hub.docker.com/repository/docker/pratyushmalik/hello-world-aapp)
 1. We will start with adding additional folders and files to our project folder
 .github/workflows/main.yaml
 2. Then we define the main.yaml file with the necessary information.